 It can be difficult to understand medical terminology and how it applies to your family.
 Here are some basic definitions of terms associated with BE that may help you if you are concerned about your child:

 - Bilirubin – Bilirubin is a natural substance in the body that is found in bile.
-It is responsible for breaking down red blood cells shed from the liver.
+Bilirubin forms as a result of the breakdown of red blood cells.
+It is then processed/eliminated through the liver, and excreted in bile.
 Bilirubin levels vary, so it is important to talk to your doctor about what is normal for your child, and what tests can be done to assess bilirubin levels.

 - Jaundice – Jaundice is a condition that most often occurs during the first weeks of life, and is characterized by elevated levels of bilirubin in the bloodstream.
 Jaundice is most often recognized due to a yellowish coloration of the skin or whites of the eyes.